filipepatricio/MindMyApp/README.md

 ### Extra features:

 - Display the organization avatar picture: ✅
-- Unit tests for the library code:
+- Unit test for the library code: ✅
-    I build a simple test, mocking the NetworkManager, but I couldn't run the test.
-    (Building an external package was a new thing for me, and I couldn't figure out how to run package tests due the lack of time)
 - Network status handling: ✅ (MindMyLib.NetworkManager)
 - Brief description of the architecture used: ✅
 - Brief description of the project structure: ✅